The 9 best straighteners for curly hair that create a lasting smooth, glossy with ease

 Reasons to avoid

 That said, if you want a multitasking hair hero, this styler is not the one.
 The straight edges of this tool mean you can't easily create different styles, while the plate width also makes it difficult to catch shorter baby hairs.
-That said, it's a great option for anyone with curly hair who simply wants to straighten their hair – and fast.
+That said, it's great for anyone with curly hair who simply wants to straighten their hair – fast.

 The best steam straightener for curly hair